ashn-dot-dev/site/src/blog/wip-the-mellifera-master-plan-to-improve-performance-and-portability.md

-So a major reason that these batteries-included library features are currently missing from Mellifera is that I have had to be cautious as a language author to not let anything implementation specific slip by.
+So a major reason that these batteries-included library features are currently missing from Mellifera is that I have had to be cautious as a language author to not let anything implementation-specific slip by.
 With limited free time to work on personal projects like this, and without a second implementation of Mellifera to verify that core language and standard library additions are indeed implementation agnostic, it is difficult to make headway at a reasonable